Koenkk/zigbee2mqtt.io/docs/guide/configuration/devices-groups.md

   publish `{"temperature": 10, "battery": 20}` and you set `filtered_attributes: ["battery"]` it will publish `{"temperature": 10}`.

+**`filtered_cache`**
+Allows preventing certain attributes from ending up in the cache.
+This prevents attributes from being published when the value did not change.

 **`optimistic`**
 Publish optimistic state after set, e.g. when a brightness change command succeeds Zigbee2MQTT assumes the brightness of the device changed and will publish this (default `true`).